JuliaPluto/HypertextLiteral.jl/docs/src/design.md

     @print @htl("$x$("<script>alert(\"Hello\")</script>")")
     #-> <script>alert("Hello")</script>

-The string literal style is not without its quirks.
+The notation style is not without its quirks.
 See `@raw_str` for exceptional cases where a slash immediately precedes the double quote.
-This is one case where the `htl` string macro cannot be made to work in a manner identical to regular string interpolation.
+This is one case where the `htl` notation cannot be made to work in a manner identical to regular string interpolation.

     @print htl"(\\\")"
     #-> (")